 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-The Sanikiluaq parking garage application process, it's still within planning and there is some funding remaining around that.
+The Sanikiluaq parking garage application process is still within planning and there is some funding remaining around that.

 As for the other status, it's going to be contingent on doing a full complete study on the planning of that.
-Of course, this program, it's a phased approach that we're taking for which each year we'll have some in the planning stages, and the next year we'd go into design and followed by a construction year.
+Of course, this program, it's a phased approach that we're taking for which each year we'll have some in the planning stages, and the next year would go into design, followed by a construction year.

 Right now, it's still in planning and we hope that things will go well in Sanikiluaq.
-We do have other applications around this in other communities that we're working with municipalities on and again we hope to see those parking garages up and running as soon as we can.
+We do have other applications around this in other communities that we're working with municipalities on, and again, we hope to see those parking garages up and running as soon as we can.
 Thank you, Mr. Speaker.

-Speaker: Your first supplementary, Mr. Qavvik.
+Speaker: Your first supplementary, Mr. Oavvik.

 Mr. Qavvik: Thank you, Mr. Speaker.
-Mr. Speaker, it is my understanding that the Municipality of Sanikiluaq is in need of a 7-bay parking garage, but has only been funded for a 6-bay facility.
-Will the minister commit to having his department work with the municipality to review this situation with the goal of fully meeting the community's requirement.
+It is my understanding that the Municipality of Sanikiluaq is in need of a seven-bay parking garage, but has only been funded for a six-bay facility.
+Will the minister commit to having his department work with the municipality to review this situation with the goal of fully meeting the community's requirement?
 Thank you, Mr. Speaker.